Furyton/MentorNet_pytorch/README.md

 # MentorNet
 pytorch version

-well, I'm working on it, nothing happens in this repo.
+well, I'm still working on it, nothing happens in this repo right now.